 Para-labral cysts are most often seen in association with glenoid labral tears.
 Para-labral cyst formation can cause subsequent nerve compression and denervation of shoulder muscles.
 The suprascapular nerve is susceptible to compression from a para-labral cyst due to its location as it passes through the suprascapular and spinoglenoid notches adjacent to the anterior-inferior labrum.
 The subscapular nerve is also susceptible to compression from a para-labral cyst in the subscapular recess.
 Isolated atrophy of the teres minor implies injury to the axillary nerve.

-An important imaging consideration in patients that have had previous orthopedic surgical repair of the shoulder joint and proximal humerus is metallic MRI artifacts, which can make evaluation difficult.
-In cases of prior shoulder surgery, MRI performed in a lower magnetic field can decrease artifact from implanted metal hardware.
+An important imaging consideration in patients with previous orthopedic surgical repair of the shoulder and proximal humerus is metallic MRI artifacts.
+Performing MRIs at lower magnetic fields can decrease artifacts from implanted metal hardware.

 |||Bakhsh W,Nicandri G, Anatomy and Physical Examination of the Shoulder.
 Sports medicine and arthroscopy review.
 2018 Sep [PubMed PMID: 30059442]|